gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented early stress inside the stable joint state without confusing that stress with immediate de-confirmation
 -	represented successful restabilization of that stable joint state once the stress softened again
 -	represented a harsher reopening of the break corridor without prematurely converting that pressure into full collapse
--	and then represented actual post-promotion de-confirmation once the former stable state truly lost support, downgrading it into a weaker relational reading rather than erasing history
+-	represented actual post-promotion de-confirmation once the former stable state truly lost support, downgrading it into a weaker relational reading rather than erasing history
+-	and then represented stabilization of that downgraded field as a weaker relational mainline rather than an endlessly collapsing or oscillating residue

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

 ---

 ### 9. Coupling, decoupling, ambiguity, restart, and fresh recoupling can be represented without premature collapse

-Cycles 4–23 suggest the architecture can distinguish between:
+Cycles 4–24 suggest the architecture can distinguish between:
 -	a new provisional source
 -	a weak coupling candidate
 -	a stable joint choreography